| We have been pointing out in our writing that in the last decade we

 Study links profit to dividends, by Dave Ebner, February 25,

-Does dividend policy foretell earnings growth?
+2002, The Globe and Mail Does dividend policy foretell earnings growth?
 Robert D. Arnott,

 First Quadrant Corp.; Clifford S. Asness, Aqr Capital Management,